Traditional Ratings

 In the spirit of the Gospel, films and music should strive to illuminate the struggle between good and evil, offer paths to redemption, and celebrate the true, the good, and the beautiful.

 “The eye is the lamp of the body.
 So, if your eye is healthy, your whole body will be full of light; but if your eye is unhealthy, your whole body will be full of darkness.
 If then the light in you is darkness, how great is the darkness!”
-(Mt 6:22-23) "Bad company ruins good morals."(1 Cor 15:33).
+(Matthew 6:22-23)

 General Principles